 As a young girl I was totally impressed with his story.
 But until I visited the tomb of Tansen I was completely ignorant of his history.
 The tomb of Tansen is housed along with the memorial of the great sufi saint Muhammed Ghaus.
 It is the biggest in the complex and at first I mistook it to be that of Tansen’s.
 I was completely surprised to learn that Tansen was born with speech impairment.
 He was born at Gwalior to a well known poet in a Hindu family.
 I was surprised to learn that he was once a hindu vaishnavite too.
 When even at the age of five he was not able to speak, the parents bring him to Muhammed Ghaus.
 He, with his powers not only gives him the power of speech but also becomes his guru.

 Tansen was originally part of the court of Rewa king.
-On one of Akbar’s visits he was so mesmerized that he requested Tansen to be sent to Akbar’s court.
+On one of Akbar’s visits, he was so mesmerized that he requested Tansen to be sent to Akbar’s court.
 Not able to deny the request or rather for the fear of Akbar, Tansen was sent to his court.
-Nevertheless he went ahead to a wider audience and lives through his great compositions.
+Nevertheless, he went ahead to a wider audience and lives through his great compositions.
 Akbar then bestowed him with the title “Miyan”.

-The Muhammad Ghaus memorial is bigger and at first I mistook it to be the Tansen’s tomb.
+The Muhammad Ghaus memorial is bigger and at first, I mistook it to be the Tansen’s tomb.
 People walked in offered their prayers to him and kept moving on.
 The outside corridor has beautifully carved jhaalis.
-Jhaalis are ornated carvings on the walls usually serves as purpose for air circulation.
+Jhaalis are ornated carvings on the walls usually serves as a purpose for air circulation.
 There was hardly anyone in the mausoleum.
-A mongoose family was keeping company as I walked around basking the sun through the jhaalis.
+A mongoose family was keeping the company as I walked around basking the sun through the jhaalis.

 The cluster of pigeons fluttered by and the incense from his tomb whiffed by.
 I touched the tomb to take his blessings.
 “The tamarind tree behind you is as old as this tomb.
 Great musicians and people with speech disorders eat this leaf with the faith that they will also be able to sing as good as him”, said the caretaker.
 I looked back to see the tree which stood as testimony to time.
 The caretaker extended his hand for money in return for the information he just parted.
 Perplexed I got down from the platform.